vsolovyov/blog/content/postgresql-jsonb-index.md

 In document-oriented DBs you need to lay out your data exactly the way you're going to query it later.
-Or else you'll need to migrate data inside your schema-less database to other layout, which is much more cumbersome and error-prone than adding some indexes and JOINs.
+Or else you'll need to migrate data inside your schema-less database to other layout, which is way more cumbersome and error-prone than adding some indexes and JOINs.

 Don't trust me - there is an exceptional talk on [Advanced Design Patterns for